-Arguably, Tom Robinson’s lawyer in Harper Lee’s timeless classic has inspired many to pursue a law degree with the hope of becoming a lawyer that represented their client’s interests with conviction, integrity and candour.
+Atticus Finch, in Harper Lee’s timeless To Kill a Mockingbird, has arguably inspired many to pursue a law degree with the hope of representing their client’s interests with conviction, integrity and candour.

 Law School: University College London, Faculty of Law

-Went on to become: a lawyer, leader of the Indian independence movement and renown advocate of nonviolent civil disobedience.
+Went on to become: a lawyer, leader of the Indian independence movement and renowned advocate of nonviolent civil disobedience.

 Law School: University of South Africa Law School

-Went on to become: figurehead of the anti-apartheid revolutionary movement in South Africa after the Rivonia Trial and the first black President of South Africa after serving 27-years in jail.
+Went on to become: a figurehead of the anti-apartheid revolutionary movement in South Africa after the Rivonia Trial and the first black President of South Africa after serving 27-years in jail

 Law School: Harvard Law School